geohot/minikeyvalue/README.md

 AUTH=/etc/nginx/.htpasswd PORT=3002 ./volume /tmp/volume2/
 AUTH=/etc/nginx/.htpasswd PORT=3003 ./volume /tmp/volume3/
 ```

+To secure the go master server start `mkv` with `-basicauth` command

 ```
 # pass the .htpasswd to the -auth flag to serve with basic authentification